Employer of Record

 Social Security in Greece

-Social security contributions in Greece are required on both salary and benefits—whether in cash or kind—provided by employers to their employees.
-However, specific extraordinary benefits of a social nature, such as marriage and birth gifts, are exempt from these contributions.
-The applicable social security contributions depend on the specific fund to which the employee is registered.
+Social security contributions in Greece are required on salary and benefits, whether in cash or kind, provided by employers to their employees, subject to the applicable contribution rules and exceptions.
+The applicable social security contributions depend on the specific fund and coverage category to which the employee is registered.

 Payroll in Greece

-- Payroll Cycle: The payroll cycle typically operates on a monthly basis.
-Employers are required to make salary payments on the same date each month, ensuring that payments are completed no later than the last working day of that month.
+• Payroll Cycle: The payroll cycle typically operates on a monthly basis.
+Employers are required to make salary payments on the same date each month, ensuring that payments are completed no later than the agreed payday for the month.

 Mercans’ payroll capabilities